 While oil refineries are inherently dangerous worksites, employees and contractors are entitled to safe working environments.
 If you’ve been injured in an oil refinery accident, you and your family deserve compensation.

-Personal Injuries at Texas Oil Refineries
+Personal Injuries at Austin Oil Refineries

-BP, Valero, Exxon Mobil and other oil and gas companies in our state have experienced one — if not more — explosions and spills that have put Texans’ lives at risk.
+BP, Valero, Exxon Mobil, and other oil and gas companies in our state have experienced one — if not more — explosions and spills that have put Texans’ lives at risk.
 The infamous BP oil refinery explosion in Texas City killed 15 workers and injured more than 180 alone.

 Common personal injuries resulting from oil refinery accidents include: